Muhammad Hayat Khan (Azad Kashmiri politician)

-Major General Muhammad Hayat Khan was an Azad Kashmiri politician who served as the 15th President of Azad Kashmir from 1 November 1978 to 31 January 1983.
+Major General Muhammad Hayat Khan was a Kashmiri politician who served as the 15th President of Azad Kashmir from 1 November 1978 to 31 January 1983.

 About

-He was born on 20 December 1928 in the house of Sardar Sher Ali Khan in Chhota Gala, a village in Tehsil Rawalakot, District Poonch, Azad Kashmir.
+He was born on 20 December 1928 in Chhota Gala, a village in Tehsil Rawalakot, District Poonch, Azad Kashmir.
 He received his education from Government High School Rawalakot and was commissioned into the Pakistan Army on 15 November 1958.
-He was awarded with Sitare-Imtiaz and Sitare Bisalat.
+He was awarded with Sitara-i-Imtiaz and Sitara-e-Basalat.